C0bra5/simple-nanite-parser/README.md

     2. Open the folder you've downloaded and delete the CUE4Parse folder and replace it with a version of CUE4Parse with my fixes `git clone https://github.com/C0bra5/CUE4Parse -b nanite-patch-stable`
     4. Open `/FModel/CUE4Parse/CUE4Parse.sln` and build the solution (or else FModel won't be able to build)
     5. Open `/FModel/FModel.sln` and build/launch the application.
+2. Install the requirements for this script: `pip install -r requirements.txt`
-2. Find the static mesh you want to dump in FModel.
+3. Find the static mesh you want to dump in FModel.
-3. Right-click the entry again and select `Export Raw Data (.uasset)`
+4. Right-click the entry again and select `Export Raw Data (.uasset)`
-4. Right-click the entry and select `Save Properties (.json)`
+5. Right-click the entry and select `Save Properties (.json)`
-5. Click the file name in the log at the bottom of FModel to open the directory where the files were extracted.
+6. Click the file name in the log at the bottom of FModel to open the directory where the files were extracted.
-6. Copy the full path of the file eg: `C:/FModel_extracts/path/to/file.json`
+7. Copy the full path of the file eg: `C:/FModel_extracts/path/to/file.json`
-7. run the script: `python __main__.py "C:/FModel_extracts/path/to/file.json"`
+8. Run the script: `python __main__.py "C:/FModel_extracts/path/to/file.json"`
-8. Your .obj will be waiting in the `out` folder.
+9. Your .obj will be waiting in the `out` folder.

 ## The script in action: